pkalivas/radiate/docs/source/engines.md

 * Enable parallel execution for expensive fitness functions
 * Use efficient selection strategies for large populations
 * Consider species-based diversity for complex landscapes
-* Monitor memory usage with large populations or complex chromosomes